What is Miro?

 Atlassian

-Atlassian Corporation Plc is an Australian-American software company that provides collaboration, development, and issue-tracking software for teams, offering products like Jira and Confluence.
+Atlassian is a global software company that provides collaboration, development, and issue-tracking software for teams, offering tools such as Jira and Confluence to facilitate project management and knowledge sharing.

 What's next for Miro?